 We began collecting substrate scores in 1998 and collected them only sporadically until 2002 (Table 15).
-Because of limited sampling a quality assessment is not possible.
-For the most part, the scores from most of the streams compare favorably with Flathead River basin streams where Flathead Basin Cooperative Forest Practice Study determined that scores of 10.0 or less threatened juvenile bull trout rearing capacity and scores 9.0 or less impaired rearing capacities (Deleray et al. 1999).
-The exception in this assessment is O'Brien Creek.
-As was mentioned previously, the section used for juvenile estimates has likely been impacted by beaver activity.
-We intend to continue gathering substrate scores yearly to assess trends.
+We did combine all Kootenai drainage bull trout streams to compare juvenile bull trout population estimates to substrate scores.
+We found a positive correlation but it was not significant (P>>0.1).
+In the case individual streams, because of limited sampling, a quality assessment was not possible.
+For the most part, the scores from most of the streams continue to compare favorably with Flathead River basin streams where Flathead Basin Cooperative Forest Practice Study determined that scores of 10.0 or less threatened juvenile bull trout rearing capacity and scores 9.0 or less impaired rearing capacities (Deleray et al. 1999).

 Table 15.
-Summary of Kootenai Drainage substrate scores the stream sections monitored at juvenile population estimate sites in Kootenai River basin stream, 1998 - 2005.
+Summary of Kootenai Drainage substrate scores the stream sections monitored at juvenile population estimate sites in Kootenai River basin stream, 1998 - 2008.